NeoIsRecursive/inertia-tempest/README.md

 ## TODO

 - [ ] Installer with js boilerplate?
-- [ ] Migrate tests from the laravel adapter.
+- [ ] "Migrate" all tests from the laravel adapter.
 - [ ] Add history encryption setting.